numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 release in Nov20 should support py37 and newer.

-The current Python release cadence is 18 months so a 42 month window ensures that there will always be at least two versions of Python in the window.
-By padding the window by 6 months from the anticipated Python cadence we avoid the edge cases where a project releases the month after Python and would effectively only support one version of Python that has an installed base.
+The current Python release cadence is 18 months so a 42 month window ensures that there will always be at least two minor versions of Python in the window.
+By padding the window by 6 months from the anticipated Python cadence we avoid the edge cases where a project releases the month after Python and would effectively only support one minor version of Python that has an installed base.
 This six month buffer provides resilience to minor fluctuations / delays in the Python release schedule.

-Because Python version support is based on historical release dates, a 42 month time window, and a project's plans, a project can decide to drop a given version of Python very early in the release process.
+Because Python minor version support is based on historical release dates, a 42 month time window, and a project's plans, a project can decide to drop a given minor version of Python very early in the release process.

-While there will be some unavoidable mismatch in supported version of Python between projects if releases occurs immediately after a version of Python ages out.
+While there will be some unavoidable mismatch in supported versions of Python between projects if releases occurs immediately after a minor version of Python ages out.
 This should not last longer than one release cycle of each of the projects, and when a given project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the set of Python the